cloudsociety/ESL-Shopping-Cart/README.md

 ESL learners can practice buying and selling.
 Use your favorite sentence structures and images. **Works great on interactive whiteboards.**

+## How to use

+After adding images and building the app, open `index.html`.
+Images can be dragged into the cart/receipt (on the right).
+Maximum 10 items in the cart.

+Remove item from cart by double-clicking the item. (doesn't work on touch screens yet)

 ## Ideas
  * Restaurant: "I'd like some spaghetti, please."
  * Toy store: "Can I have a dinosaur, please?"